 Class Demo.Test Extends %Persistent Method initialize(initialVal As %String) Method add(val1 As %Integer, val2 As %Integer) As %Integer Property name As %String

-In the following example, the first line creates a reverse proxy object named test for an instance of Demo.Test.
-The rest of the code uses the proxy to access the target object.
+In the following example, the first line creates an inverse proxy object named test for a new instance of Demo.Test (as described in the previous section).
+The rest of the code uses test to control the target Demo.Test instance.

-// Create an instance of Demo.Test and return a proxy object for it IRISObject test = (IRISObject)iris.classMethodObject("Demo.Test","%New"); // instance method test.initialize() is called with one argument, returning nothing. test.invokeVoid("initialize", 42); // sets a mysterious internal variable to 42 // instance method test.add() is called with two arguments, returning an int value. int sum = test.invoke("add",2,3); // adds 2 plus 3, returning 5 // The value of property test.name is set and then returned. test.set("name", "Einstein, Albert"); // sets the property to "Einstein, Albert" String name = test.get("name"); // returns the new property value
+// Create an instance of Demo.Test and return a proxy object for it IRISObject test = (IRISObject)irisjv.classMethodObject("Demo.Test","%New"); // instance method test.initialize() is called with one argument, returning nothing. test.invokeVoid("initialize", "Test One"); // instance method test.add() is called with two arguments, returning an int value. int sum = test.invoke("add",2,3); // adds 2 plus 3, returning 5 // The value of property test.name is set and then returned. test.set("name", "Einstein, Albert"); // sets the property to "Einstein, Albert" String name = test.get("name"); // returns the new property value

-In this example, IRISObject proxy methods are used to access methods and properties of the Demo.Test instance:
+In the example above, inverse proxy object test is created by a call to IRIS.classMethodObject(), and the following methods are used to access methods and properties of the Demo.Test target instance:

-invokeVoid() invokes the initialize() instance method, which initializes an internal variable but does not return a value.
+IRISObject.invokeVoid() invokes target instance method initialize(), which accepts a string argument but does not return a value.

-invoke() invokes the add() instance method, which accepts two integer arguments and returns the sum as an integer.
+IRISObject.invoke() invokes target instance method add(), which accepts two integer arguments and returns the sum as an integer.